Content warning: This article discusses disordered eating and alcohol use in a way that some readers may find distressing.

-One stiflingly hot evening in late August, I found myself in a bar in east London watching as the words “typing” disappeared and reappeared at the top of my WhatsApp screen.
+One stiflingly hot evening in late August, I found myself in a bar watching as the words “typing” disappeared and reappeared at the top of my WhatsApp screen.
 A familiar tightening sensation gathered around my navel.
 I held my breath, counting one, two, three, before the message finally appeared.
 “I’m so sorry to do this but I’ve had a family emergency, so I’m not going to make it tonight.”

 In reality, the actual message was much longer and much shittier, involving a complicated tale of a close family member having a severe mental health crisis resulting in a life or death situation.
 This required my date (we’ll call him Paul) to flee the city immediately.
 Several things went through my mind: shame, despair and also mild concern for Paul’s family member.
 I got to my feet, sure my forehead must be emblazoned with the word REJECT.
 Blinking back tears, I stepped out into the oppressively hot, dark night, hoping it would swallow me whole.

 I woke up the next morning feeling calmer and more empathetic.
 Rolling over, reaching for my phone, I brushed aside any residual angst and dove into the usual business of surveilling the lives of strangers on the internet.
 Scrolling through Instagram stories, noting a thirst trap here, a plate of vegan food there, and then no. Surely not?
 A photo of Paul with a group of friends, cheerfully drinking beers at the pub, that he had reposted onto his own story.
 Paul with a grin plastered across his face, without a care in the world.
 And with that, I was done with dating.